 - An abstract of no more than 250 words that describes the proposed research.
 The project titles, principal investigators, and abstracts of approved projects will be posted on the ERS website (see Research Projects and Publications);

 - A description of the research question(s) to be investigated, the statistical technique(s) to be used, and the software to be used;

 - A list of data elements needed for the planned analysis;

-- A description of any household or individual subgroups (for example, households with children or all school-age children) that will be a focus of the research;
+- A description of any household or individual subgroups (e.g., households with children or all school-age children) that will be a focus of the research;

 - Plans for using sample weights and procedures that will be used to account for the complex sample design used for FoodAPS data;

 - Table shells and charts that show how research results are expected to be presented;

 - Plans for preventing the accidental disclosure of confidential information beyond the confines of the approved project members;